 It is the largest of all psittacines, its size reaches 1 meter in adulthood.

-This bird lives mainly in Brazil : Cerrado, Pantanal and neighboring regions of Bolivia and Paraguay.
+The hyacinth macaw lives mainly in Brazil: Cerrado, Pantanal, and neighboring regions of Bolivia and Paraguay.

 Hyacinth Macaw feeds on Brazil nuts, palm nuts, and other various nuts, unshelled peanuts, fresh fruits, and greens.